Daredevil (Lev Gleason Publications): Legacy

 The costume worn by the Charlton Comics character Peter Cannon, Thunderbolt was inspired by Daredevil's, according to creator Pete Morisi.
 The initial similarities were taken even further when artist Alex Ross gave Thunderbolt a redesigned costume that more closely resembled Daredevil's in DC Comics' Kingdom Come series.

 Roy Thomas based the costume of the Marvel Comics character 3-D Man on Daredevil, only colored red and green instead of red and blue, and with a chest symbol.
 In further homage to the Golden Age Daredevil, Marvel's own Daredevil would wear a similar costume in the alternate-reality Mutant X series in Mutant X Annual 2001.
 In addition, the 2000 Marvels Comics: Daredevil special had a group based on the Little Wise Guys.

 Film

-Bart Hill appears alongside other Golden Age superheroes in the independent film Avenging Force: The Scarab, where he's renamed as Doubledare possibly in order to avoid trademark issues with Marvel's Daredevil.
+Bart Hill (played by Andre Givogue) appears alongside other Golden Age superheroes in the independent film Avenging Force: The Scarab, where he's renamed as Doubledare possibly in order to avoid trademark issues with Marvel's Daredevil.

+Ryan Hart stars as the character appears in the 2026 short The Dare-Devil directed by Chris R. Notarile.
+Here, he is rendered unable to speak after having his throat cut in an attack that also killed his girlfriend.
+He dons the costumed persona to seek bloody vengeance on their attackers.